ctuning/ck-object-detection/docker/README.md

 $ docker pull ctuning/<image_name>
 ```
 where `<image_name>` is the image name from the [table above](#supported).

+**NB:** As the prebuilt TensorFlow variant does not support AVX2 instructions, we advise to use the TensorFlow variant built from sources on compatible hardware.
+In fact, as the latter was built on an [HP Z640 workstation](http://h20195.www2.hp.com/v2/default.aspx?cc=ie&lc=en&oid=7528701)
+with an [Intel(R) Xeon(R) CPU E5-2650 v3](https://ark.intel.com/products/81705/Intel-Xeon-Processor-E5-2650-v3-25M-Cache-2_30-GHz) (launched in Q3'14), we advise
+to rebuild the image on your system.

 <a name="image_build"></a>
 ## Build images